erickpaulus/python-programming/README.md

 ```

 ## Logging
-The project includes a logging setup to capture key information, warnings, and errors during execution, which is useful for debugging and monitoring the behavior of the scripts.
+The project should includes a logging setup to capture key information, warnings, and errors during execution, which is useful for debugging and monitoring the behavior of the scripts.

 ```
 import logging